sebastianbergmann/phpunit-documentation-english/src/risky-tests.rst

 A test that emits output, for instance by invoking ``print`` in either the test code or the tested code, will be considered risky when this check is enabled.

+Additionally, when this check is enabled, a test will be considered risky if test code or tested code opens output buffers (using ``ob_start()``) but does not close them before the test finishes.
+Similarly, a test will be considered risky if it closes output buffers that it did not open itself.

 .. _risky-tests.test-execution-timeout: